SubhrajitPrusty/SubhrajitPrusty.github.io/_posts/2024-08-19-media-server.md

 ---
 layout: post
-title: "Why Pay for Streaming?
-Build Your Own Media Server at Home"
+title: "Streaming subscriptions are worse than cable.
+Solution: Build Your Own Media Server at Home"
 date: 2024-08-19
 ---

-# Why Pay for Streaming?
-Build Your Own Media Server at Home
+# Streaming subscriptions are worse than cable.
+Solution: Build Your Own Media Server at Home

 <aside>
 ⚠️ DISCLAIMER: Author of this article is not responsible for the actions of the reader.